Anne-Marie Caruso, Director

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-A federal grant that does not have to be repaid, the amount of the award is based on financial need, and is determined by the Financial Aid staff.
+A federal grant that does not have to be repaid, the amount of the award is based on financial need, and is determined by a financial formula.

 Federal Work Study